SoftwareAG/c8y-docs/content/data-broker/data-broker-bundle/data-connectors.md

 For details on data broker alarms, see [Troubleshooting](#data-broker-troubleshooting) below.

-For details on alarms in general, see [Device management > Monitoring and controlling devices > Working with alarms](/users-guide/device-management/#alarm-monitoring).
+For details on alarms in general, see [Working with alarms](/device-management-application/working-with-alarms/).